jade-hpc-gpu/jade-hpc-gpu.github.io/access.md

 #### Other Applications of JADE ####

 All UK academic users are eligible to apply for time for Other applications through the [EPSRC Tier 2 RAP (Resource Allocation Panel)](https://www.epsrc.ac.uk/funding/calls/tier2openaccess/).
-Pump-priming time will also be available; please contact <a href="mike.giles@maths.ox.ac.uk">Prof Mike Giles</a> in the first instance.
+Pump-priming time will also be available; please contact <a href="mailto:mike.giles@maths.ox.ac.uk">Prof Mike Giles</a> in the first instance.

 ## Academic Access ##